 Singapore is well known as Asia’s leading business hub, but it’s also a city filled with extravagant shopping, excellent dining, a burgeoning art scene and a vibrant nightlife.
 This pristine city-state is surprisingly energetic and forward-thinking.
 From the futuristic Gardens by the Bay to the trendy and colourful boutiques that line Haji Lane, there are plenty of experiences to have in this pint-sized city—even if you only have a weekend to spend.
-For a fabulous and culturally rich visit, follow this itinerary of must-visit attractions, all easily reachable by taxi from Four Seasons Hotel Singapore and The Regent Singapore (A Four Seasons Hotel).
+For a fabulous and culturally rich visit, follow this itinerary of must-visit attractions, all easily reachable by taxi from Four Seasons Hotel Singapore.

 Day 1: Shopping and sight-seeing